deekshitha-3/FitNex/README.md

 - **GitHub**: [https://github.com/deekshitha-3](https://github.com/deekshitha-3)

-This project serves as the foundation for a comprehensive **AI Fitness Trainer Project**.
+This project serves as the foundation for a comprehensive **AI Fitness Trainer Project - FitNex**.